New climate report: Oceans rising faster, ice melting more

 The Nobel Prize-winning IPCC requires nations meeting this week in Monaco to unanimously approve the report, and because of that the group's reports tend to show less sea level rise and smaller harms than other scientific studies, outside experts said.

-"Like many of the past reports this one is conservative in the projections, especially in how much ice can be lost in Greenland and Antarctica," said NASA oceanographer Josh Willis, who studies Greenland ice melt at length and wasn't part of the report.
+"Like many of the past reports, this one is conservative in the projections, especially in how much ice can be lost in Greenland and Antarctica," said NASA oceanographer Josh Willis, who studies Greenland ice melt and wasn't part of the report.
 "We're not done revising our sea level rise projections and we won't be for a while."

-Willis said people should be prepared for sea rise to be twice these IPCC projections.
+Willis said people should be prepared for a rise in sea levels to be twice these IPCC projections.

 The oceans have become slightly more acidic, but that will accelerate with warming.
 In the worst case scenario, the world is looking at a "95% increase in total acidity of the oceans," said study co-author Nathan Bindoff of the University of Tasmania.